Maithali/Dapp-Hearing-Speech-Records/README.md

-# 🎧 Project Name
+# 🎧 Hearing and Speech Recognition

-Welcome to **Project Name** — a powerful and modern DApp built with React and Web3 technologies! 🚀
+Welcome to **Hearing and Speech Aid Recognition** — a powerful and modern DApp built with React and Web3 technologies! 🚀
-(📝 Replace this with a short description of your project.)
+(📝 Patient can fetch ther recod from anywhere in the world. only and authorized peroson can add patients record for the Dignosis and Treatment.)

 ---